pleiszenburg/loggedfs-python/README.rst

 * A `CUSTOM BUG-FIXED VERSION OF FUSEPY`_ IS REQUIRED FOR FULL POSIX COMPLIANCE.
   IF THE LATEST OFFICIAL RELEASE OF FUSEPY IS USED INSTEAD, TIMESTAMPS WILL BE INACCURATE ON A NANOSECOND TO MICROSECOND SCALE AND UTIME_NOW AS WELL AS UTIME_OMIT WILL NOT BE HONORED.
-THERE IS A `PENDING PULL REQUEST`_.
+THERE WAS A `PULL REQUEST`_ TO FIX THIS.
 * THE FILESYSTEM IS CURRENTLY **ONLY** BEING DEVELOPED FOR AND TESTED ON **LINUX**.
   ANYONE INTERESTED IN ADDING MAC OS X AND/OR BSD SUPPORT?